gholt/locmap/README.md

 tree shrinks.
 The tree is balanced by high bits of the key, and locations are distributed in the slices by the low bits.

+There is also a modified form of the data structure called GroupLocMap that expands the primary key of the map to two 128 bit keys and offers a GetGroup method which retrieves all matching items for the first key.

 [API Documentation](http://godoc.org/github.com/gholt/valuelocmap)

 This is the latest development area for the package.